Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 How Restaurant Mystery Shopping Pays

-Reimbursement typically includes your food, tax, and a required tip (usually 15% to 20%).
-Each shop has a maximum limit.
-If your bill is $48 and the limit is $50, you get $48 back.
-If your bill is $55 and the limit is $50, you pay the $5 difference yourself.
+Always verify your reimbursement limit before the server takes your order.
+If your bill is $48 and the limit is $50, you’re covered.
+If your bill hits $55 and the limit is $50, you pay that $5 difference yourself.
+The Dining Shop Tip Calculator below helps you stay on budget.

 What You’ll Evaluate During a Dining Shop